daattali/ddpcr/README.md

 If you aren't interested in all the wells, you can use the `subset()` function to retain only certain wells.
 Alternatively, you can use the `data_files` argument of the `new_plate()` function to only load certain well files instead of a full directory.

-The `subset()` function can take accept either a list of sample names, a list of wells, or a special *range notation*.
+The `subset()` function accepts either a list of sample names, a list of wells, or a special *range notation*.
 The range notation is a convenient way to select many wells: use a colon (`:`) to specify a range of wells and a comma (`,`) to add another well or range.
 A range of wells is defined as all wells in the rectangular area between the two endpoints.
 For example, `B05:C06` corresponds to the four wells `B05, B06, C05, C06`.
 The following diagram shows the result of subsetting with a range notation of `A01:H03, C05, E06, B07:C08` on a plate that initially contains all 96 wells.